Academic year 2020/21

 - WT International Master’s Fellowships (full scholarship – LMIC)

-- PIC Masters Studentship Scheme in Population Studies (full scholarship – UK citizens): usually announced in the spring
+- PIC Masters Studentship Scheme in Population Studies (full scholarship – UK/EU citizens with settled status in the UK)

 Graduates from this programme enter a diverse range of positions in public health, academic research of a very wide nature, NGOs, reproductive health programmes, health services, government statistical offices, policy and planning.

 Below you will find just a few of the positions and organisations that our graduates from this course have entered: